mtlynch/mtlynch.io/content/posts/tinypilot/index.md

 ### Capturing video with the LKV373A

-Capturing video from the LKV373A was tricky because its video stream broke most video players. danman discovered that it broadcast null frames, which tripped up some video players.
-He contributed a patch to ffmpeg to handle it, so I was able to play the video with ffplay, the video player that comes bundled with ffmpeg:
+Capturing video from the LKV373A was tricky because its video stream broke most video players. danman discovered that it broadcast empty UDP packets, which tripped up some video players.
+He [contributed a patch](https://ffmpeg.org/pipermail/ffmpeg-devel/2017-May/211607.html) to ffmpeg to handle it, so I was able to play the video with ffplay, the video player that comes bundled with ffmpeg:

 ```bash
 ffplay -i udp://239.255.42.42:5004